 ANSWER: That is a tough question!
 Here's our tip:

-The Resin Code (recycling symbol with a number in it) commonly found on the bottom of plastic bottles, cups, containers, etc. does not necessarily mean the item is recyclable in your area.
+The Resin Code (recycling symbol with a number) commonly found on the bottom of plastic bottles, cups, containers, etc. does not necessarily mean the item is recyclable in your area.
 The code is there to identify the polymer that the item was made from.
 Check with your local recycling facility to see what types of plastics are acceptable in your area.

-Custom Recycling is a scrap metal recycling facility with locations in Monroe, NC and York, SC and takes in scrap metals from Charlotte, Rock Hill and many other surrounding areas.
+Custom Recycling is a scrap metal recycling facility located in Monroe, NC, and York, SC, and takes in scrap metals from Charlotte, Rock Hill, and many other surrounding areas.
 Custom Recycling currently processes ferrous and nonferrous scrap metals.

-ANSWER: One of the biggest thigns I tell people (scrappers) all the time is that if they want to make more moeny on their scrap then they need to prepare it so that all we have to do is put it in a box and it is ready to be shipped for melting.
-This can mean stripping the plastic coasting off copper wire, taking the steel screws out of their aluminum extrusion , or cutting your bulkky steel down to under 3ft x 3ft.
+ANSWER: One of the biggest things I tell people (scrappers) all the time is that if they want to make more money on their scrap then they need to prepare it so that all they have to do is put it in a box and it is ready to be shipped for melting.
+This can mean stripping the plastic coasting off the copper wire, taking the steel screws out of their aluminum extrusion, or cutting your bulky steel down to under 3ft x 3ft.
 The bottom line is the less work we have to do the more we can pay you!

 The citizens of York County in Pennsylvania rely on the Solid Waste Authority to handle all their solid waste needs, with an eye towards recycling whenever possible, and keeping the local environment clean.
 The authority also defrays the cost of waste collection and disposal by generating electricity from their Resource Recovery Center.

 ANSWER: I think the most important tip is to make recycling a habit.
 Everyone in York County has access to recycling either at the curb (63 municipalities out of 72 offer curbside recycling to residents), and another 13 municipalities offer drop-off recycling programs either as stand-alone programs or in conjunction with curbside recycling.
 Become familiar with ALL the items that can be recycled and read your hauler’s newsletters to see when new items are added to the list.
 Teach other family members how and what to recycle.
-Be sure to rinse containers, remove caps and break down cardboard and paperboard.
-If you run out of room in your recycle bin, you can simply buy an inexpensive container at a home improvement store, write “recycling” on it and put it out with your other bin.
-The more you recycle, the more we save natural resources, reduce the waste stream and make something new out of material we already have.
+Be sure to rinse containers, remove caps, and break down cardboard and paperboard.
+If you run out of room in your recycle bin, you can simply buy an inexpensive container at a home improvement store, write “recycling” on it, and put it out with your other bin.
+The more you recycle, the more we save natural resources, reduce the waste stream, and make something new from the material we already have.

-Terri McClymont – Recycling Environmental Action Planning Sociaety • Facebook
+Terri McClymont - Recycling Environmental Action Planning Society

 ANSWER: Every single item counts!
-Recycling just one more item a day makes a real difference to our World.
-You can recycle in every room of your home and in your yard.
-During 2015, we are asking everyone to commit to recycling 1,2,3 or even 4 more items so they’ll be turned back into useful products reducing the need to consume natural resources.
-Recycling helps to reduce the pollution caused by waste that is ending up in landfills.
+Recycling just one more item daily makes a real difference to our World.
+You can recycle in every room of your home and your yard.
+During 2015, we are asking everyone to commit to recycling 1,2,3, or even 4 more items so they’ll be turned back into useful products reducing the need to consume natural resources.
+Recycling helps to reduce the pollution caused by waste that ends up in landfills.

 Anna Marikar fills her London-based blog with her experiences raising three small boys, with an eye towards hands-on crafts and educational exploration.
 She encourages readers to try fun learning experiences that will increase a child’s knowledge of the whole world.
 The blog features nifty crafts and activities that anyone can try using simple supplies you can find around the house.

-ANSWER: My top tip on recycling would be to get the children involved and come up with ideas together to re-use items that would have otherwise been thrown away.
+ANSWER: My top tip on recycling would be to get the children involved and develop ideas to reuse items that would have otherwise been thrown away.
 We recently made a recycling board game out of an old tissue box, and we have been crafting with lots of other empty packaging too like egg cartons or empty soda bottles.
-It’s lots of fun, and a great way for children to learn early on that there can be another solution rather than just throwing things away.
+It's lots of fun, and an excellent way for children to learn early on that there can be another solution rather than just throwing things away.

 Rajesh S. Desor - Adams Scrap Recycling

-If it’s metal, Adams Scrap Recyling is dedicated to keeping it out of the landfill.
+If it’s metal, Adams Scrap Recycling is dedicated to keeping it out of the landfill.
 They accept everything from computer hard drives to junk cars.
-Unlike many scrap yards, they have small scales to that the general public can bring in small amounts of copper, brass, aluminum, and other metals to keep the environment a little cleaner while putting dollars back in your pocket.
+Unlike many scrap yards, they have small scales so that the general public can bring in small amounts of copper, brass, aluminum, and other metals to keep the environment cleaner while putting dollars back in your pocket.

 ANSWER: Recycling is for everyone.
-It’s not just for “tree-huggers.”
-It’s not a political movement.
-It’s not a fad, a trend, it’s not a passing fancy.
+It's not just for "tree-huggers."
+It's not a political movement.
+It's not a fad, a trend, or a passing fancy.
 Recycling is an integral part of our conscience as a society.
-It’s a component of our self-preservation instinct: we have to recycle in order for our future generations to inherit a planet that’s not laden with toxins and stripped of its natural resources.
-It’s up to each of us to share the responsibility, and to encourage our neighbors and friends to make an effort to waste less and recycle more.
+It's a component of our self-preservation instinct: we have to recycle in order for our future generations to inherit a planet that's not laden with toxins and stripped of its natural resources.
+It's up to us to share the responsibility and encourage our neighbors and friends to try to waste less and recycle more.

 Donna DeForbes is the Eco Mom.
-She’s tried to get past green guilt to make substantial improvements in her family’s lives while being a good neighbor and environmental steward.
-Her Eco-Mothering blog is chock full of sound advice for green living, natural parenting, and raising an environmentally responsible child.
+She’s tried to get past green guilt to substantially improve her family’s lives while being a good neighbor and environmental steward.
+Her Eco-Mothering blog contains sound advice for green living, natural parenting, and raising an environmentally responsible child.

 ANSWER: Recycle that baby gear!
 New moms: except for a few safety items like car seats and breast pumps, most items (strollers, swings, clothes, toys) can be found gently used.
-This is great for the earth and your wallet, since most baby gear is only used for a few months anyway.
-Once your kids have outgrown something, recycle it again via donations, consignments shops, craigslist or swaps.
+This is great for the earth and your wallet since most baby gear is only used for a few months anyway.
+Once your kids have outgrown something, recycle it again via donations, consignment shops, craigslist, or swaps.